 Robert Allen of Nixon Drive, Winsford, Cheshire pleaded guilty to two breaches of Regulation 3 (3) of the Gas Safety (Installation and Use) Regulations 1998 and breaches of Regulation 3 (7) of the Gas Safety (Installation and Use) Regulations 1998 and Regulation 5 (3) of the Gas Safety (Installation and Use) Regulations 1998.
 He was given a 40 week suspended sentence, 200 hours community service and ordered to pay costs of £5,263.

-Speaking after the hearing, HSE inspector Ian Betley said: “This case highlights the dangers of carrying out unregistered gas work.
+Speaking after the hearing, HSE inspector Ian Betley said: “This case highlights the dangers of carrying out illegal gas work.
 All gas work must be done by registered Gas Safe engineers to ensure the highest standards are met in order to prevent injury and loss of life.
 Installers will be prosecuted if they carry out gas work without the proper qualifications.
 Householders should check that anyone they allow to work on the gas supply is gas safe registered.”